brittanyjat/3.2/README.md

 1. Set up Auth0 on server.js
     - successful redirect to React app front end.
 2. Created basic structure for front-end routes.
-    - Had a problem with the front end running on the back end port which made the auth Redirect not want to work.
-Solved it by renaming the port variable in the .env file
+    - Had a problem with the front end running on the back end port which made the auth redirect not want to work.
+Solved it by renaming the port variable in the .env file to SERVER_PORT instead of PORT.

 ---